-In Australia, genetically modified products are heavily regulated and controlled under the Commonwealth's Gene Technology Act 2000 and subsequent legislation, by the Office of the Gene Technology Regulator.
+In Australia, genetically modified products are heavily regulated and controlled under the Commonwealth's Gene Technology Act 2000 and subsequent legislation, managed by the Office of the Gene Technology Regulator.

 In Choice's 2016 article "Are you eating genetically modified food?", it notes that: